Bearer/bearer/docs/readme.md

 The documentation is with on [eleventy](https://www.11ty.dev) and [tailwindcss](https://tailwindcss.com/), and written in markdown.
 To get started, you'll need NodeJS 12 or newer.

-Navigate to the docs directory in the Bearer repo, and `npm install` to bootstrap the dependencies.
+Navigate to the docs directory in the Bearer CLI repo, and `npm install` to bootstrap the dependencies.

 ```bash
 # github.com/bearer/bearer/docs